Ananya-A-K/autoencoder-image-quality-manipulation/README.md

 - Perform denoising of images and image super resolution using deep autoencoders.
 - To create a simple frontend(Streamlit) to deploy the model.

-## Introduction and Overview
+## Overview

 In our project, we use the capabilities of autoencoder architectures to enhance image quality.
-By using super-resolution and noise removal techniques, our project aims to tackle two of the most important problems with Image Quality.
+By using super-resolution and noise removal techniques, our project aims to tackle two of the most important problems with image quality- denoising of noisy images, and super resolution of low quality images.
 Deep autoencoders unveil intricate details within images, making them significant tools in applications requiring image quality preservation and restoration such as medical diagnostics, surveillance, and satellite imagery.

 During the course of the project, we were able to gain knowledge in the fields of Machine Learning, Deep Learning, Convolutional Neural Networks.
 We also completed Kaggle tasks during the learning phase of the project.